bxjthu/PS/docs/misc/impromptu.md

   + How do you view these trends?
   + What do you think should college education do to prepare college students for the future?
   + What do you think should college students do to prepare themselves for the future?

++ The joys of parents are secret; and so are their griefs and fears.
+They cannot utter the one; nor they will not utter the other.
+Children sweeten labors; but they make misfortunes more bitter.
+They increase the cares of life; but they mitigate the remembrance of death.
+  What is your understanding of this statement?

++ In an article in the January 1998 issue of Wired, a science journalist muses about the day—twenty? fifty? a hundred years from now?—when parents will be able to shop for their children's genes as easily as today they shop for their jeans.
+"Genotype choice," the journalist calls it.
+Would you like a girl or a boy?
+Curly hair or straight?
+A whiz at math or a winner of spelling bees?
+"It would give parents a real power over the sort of people their children will turn out to be," he says.<br>
+  How do you think of such a “power “of parents?